 Soaring high above the Reno skyline in early September, upwards of 100 beautiful hot-air balloons take flight for the Great Reno Balloon Race.
 It has been one of Reno’s most colorful and spectacular events for more than three decades and is a world-renowned and locally beloved community tradition.
 Sure, it might mean setting your alarm clock for a bit earlier than you’re used to, but it’s worth the wake!

 The Great Reno Balloon Race is the largest free hot-air balloon event in the world, enchanting those of all ages with its vibrant colors and crowd-pleasing events.
-With an average of 120,000 spectators attending, the number of lives touched by the beautiful spectacle continues to rise just like the balloons themselves.
+With an average of more than 120,000 spectators attending over three days, the number of lives touched by the beautiful spectacle continues to rise just like the balloons themselves.
 Highlights include the Mass Ascension, Glow Show, Dawn Patrol, vendors and a VIP tent for spectators who want to upgrade their experience.

 Mornings at the Great Reno Balloon Races begin with the Glow Show (or Super Glow Show if you attend on Friday morning!).
 This trademark event draws visitors before the sun rises to view a handful of balloons light to the tune of choreographed music, complete with ever-popular dueling banjos.
 Following the Glow Show is the Dawn Patrol, during which a group of balloons that are qualified to fly in the dark rise into the pre-dawn sky, creating an unforgettable experience.